ckb-ecofund/offckb/README.md

 #...
 ```

+You can leave this terminal open to keep the devnet running, feel free to `ctrl+c` to exit the terminal and stop the local blockchain.

+### Step 3: Access Pre-funded Accounts

-open another terminal and check the accounts to use:
+Open another terminal and check the accounts to use:

 ```sh
 offckb accounts